lnvglr/character-diversion/character-diversion.md

 When implementing the platform into the design process of a typeface, versioning is indispensable.
 It is very common for a process involving design critiquing to involve versioning.
 A designer may upload a project font, commentators propose changes and the designer implements those changes.
 If there are 50 comments and the designer solves 20 of them in one round and tweaks another 15 in another go, how can those changes be kept track of?
 Do the opinions that were tackled become obsolete?
 And what is the workflow for marking those that become obsolete?
 Is it technically feasible to integrate an automatic change detection like the versioning control system Git or would each opinion need to be marked as obsolete?
 In addition to the management of obsolete comments, some sort of timeline would need to be added to look back at prior versions to comprehend the development.

 Due to its complex implementation, this feature may, however, be developed in the future.

+##### Distinct References in Single Comment
+A question that emerged was how to deal with the situation that a user wants to voice their opinion on several glyphs referencing them in a comment but saying distinct things about each of the glyphs.
+By default, all referenced glyphs are linked to the whole comment.
+Considering it is a lengthy comment referencing ten or more glyphs, the quality of the tool, and the precise linking of opinions to glyphs is lost.

+This could be tackled by linking all glyphs to the opinion.
+When selecting the opinion, only the referenced glyphs will be shown.
+In the opinion card, the different glyph references become interactive and hovering over each of them will single out the enlarged glyph.

+##### Diverging Characters

+As for adding media to opinions, a feature that is not yet implemented, I am considering ways of uploading vector files or images to replace certain letters enabling the user to propose a diversion of the original character shape.
+This brings me to the second kind of typographic discourse: asking fundamental questions about where we are moving typography as a society.

 ### Conclusion